SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 About Evolveum:

-Evolveum is the organization behind midPoint, the leading open source IGA platform recognized by both Gartner and KuppingerCole.
+Evolveum is the organization behind midPoint, the leading open source IGA platform recognized as a complete IGA by both Gartner and KuppingerCole.
 MidPoint bridges the gap between IT and business, making it an ideal choice for organizations seeking digital transformation to enhance security and efficiency.

 Leave a Reply